 What is the ideal germination temperature for sage seeds?

-The ideal germination temperature for sage seeds is between 60°F and 70°F. Sage seeds can take up to 3 weeks to germinate, so it is important to keep the soil moist during this time.
-Once the seedlings have emerged, they should be placed in a location with bright, indirect sunlight.
+Sage seeds germinate best at temperatures between 60°F and 70°F. They may take up to 3 weeks to sprout, so keep the soil moist during this period.
+Once seedlings emerge, place them in a location with bright, indirect sunlight.

 How long does it typically take for sage to grow from seed to maturity?

-Sage typically takes between 2 to 3 months to grow from seed to maturity.
-The plant will produce its first harvestable leaves in about 2 months.
-However, it may take up to 3 years for the plant to reach its full size.
+Sage grows from seed to maturity in 2 to 3 months.
+The plant produces its first harvestable leaves in about 2 months.
+It may take up to 3 years for the plant to reach full size.

 What are the benefits of growing sage indoors?

-What depth should sage seeds be planted at?
+At what depth should sage seeds be planted?

-Sage seeds should be planted at a depth of 1/4 inch.
-It is important to cover the seeds lightly with soil, as they need light to germinate.
+Plant sage seeds at a depth of 1/4 inch.
+Cover them lightly with soil since they need light to germinate.

 Is it recommended to soak sage seeds before planting, and if so, for how long?

-It is not necessary to soak sage seeds before planting.
-However, soaking the seeds for 24 hours prior to planting can help to speed up the germination process.
+You don’t need to soak sage seeds before planting.
+However, soaking them for 24 hours before planting speeds up germination.

 Can sage seeds be sown directly into the garden, or should they be started indoors?